sandbox-quantum/Tangelo/README.rst

 Citations
 ---------

-If you use qSDK in your research, please cite
+If you use Tangelo in your research, please cite

-[TODO: this is a placeholder for our qSDK paper, to be written and put on arxiv in October]
+[TODO: this is a placeholder for our Tangelo paper, to be written and put on arxiv in October]

-Copyright 1QBit 2021.
+Copyright Good Chemistry Company 2021.
 This software is released under the Apache Software License version 2.0.